-(i) Exchange rate crawl: Mr. Vele objected to the policy of resuming the rate of crawl and further depreciating the kina at this stage until the new MPC reviews its impact.
-Given recent legislative amendments prioritising price stability and a restructured MPC, this is an opportune time to gauge results to date and develop a more defined assessment framework going forward.
+(i) Exchange rate crawl: Mr. Vele did not support the resumption of the rate of crawl and further depreciating the Kina at this stage until the new MPC reviews its impact.
+Given recent legislative amendments prioritising price stability and a restructured MPC, it is an opportune time to gauge results to date and develop a more defined assessment framework going forward.